Major code BS8106

 All students changing their major to physical education must first start out in the premajor (ND8838).
-Change of major forms can be obtained in McCracken Hall in the Patton College of Education.
-These forms are only processed the first seven weeks of the semester.
+Change of major forms can be obtained on the first floor of McCracken Hall in the Patton College of Education.
+These forms are only processed the first two weeks of the semester.

 Admission to the Physical Education Major

 Once all premajor requirements have been completed, the student must formally apply to the physical education major.
 Premajor to major forms can be obtained from your physical education advisor.
 Upon acceptance into the physical education major, the next step is professional standing.
 To obtain professional standing status, the student must attend one of the scheduled meetings for professional standing in McCracken Hall, Patton College of Education and complete an application acquired at the meeting.

 Successful admission to professional standing (2.75 GPA or higher and 21 or higher ACT or 1060 or higher SAT or successful completion of PRAXIS I, and 25 credit hours) will allow you to complete the 2000-level block in the Patton College of Education.

 After successfully completing the 2000-level block you must apply for advanced standing to become eligible to take courses at the 3000- and 4000-level in the Patton College of Education.
 To obtain advanced standing status, the student must attend one of the scheduled meetings for advanced standing in McCracken Hall, Patton College of Education and complete an application acquired at the meeting.
 Students must receive a C (2.0) or higher in all physical and professional education courses and maintain an overall GPA of 2.75 or higher in the physical education major.

 All transfer students must start out in the premajor until all transfer courses have been equated and all requirements to advance to the physical education major have been met.
 Once this has been done the procedure is the same for those students who have transferred into the major internally.